-The bottom line is that all of this right or wrong, is quite besides the point.
+The bottom line is that all of this — right or wrong — is quite beside the point.

-If it counts for anything, the Stanley Cup engraving as an official testament, does not skip over the unplayed season, just as when in 1919, influenza wiped out game 7 of the Cup final.
+If it counts for anything, the Stanley Cup does not skip over the unplayed season of 2004-05, just as it didn't when in 1919 influenza wiped out Game Seven of the Stanley Cup Final.
 For the 2004-05 season, the Cup reads "Season Not Played".

-What the authors of this tome endeavored to accomplish was clarify many of the points first brought out in Claude Mouton's fine book from two decades prior.
-In looking to purchase either of these two books for referencing at my site, I held both in my hands and read through them thouroughly, before deducing that the latter 2002 work was the more detailed and accurate of the two.
+What the authors of this tome endeavored to accomplish was clarify many of the points first brought out in Claude Mouton's fine book Les Canadiens de Montreal: Une Dynastie du Hockey [Amazon.ca] from two decades prior.
+In looking to purchase either of these two books for referencing at my site, I held both in my hands and read through them thoroughly, before deducing that the latter 2002 work was the more detailed and accurate of the two.

-It seems that for all intents and purpsoses, the franchise transactions that took place after the initial 1909-10 season, existed for the most part, on paper more than on the ice.
+It seems that for all intents and purposes, the franchise transactions that took place after the initial 1909-10 season, existed for the most part, on paper more than on the ice.

-Jimmy Gardner, the owner of the Montreal Wanderers at the time, felt spurned by the owners of the CHA, a league that had been created just prior to the NHA.
+Jimmy Gardiner, the owner of the Montreal Wanderers at the time, felt spurned by the owners of the CHA, a league that had been created just prior to the NHA.
 Without a league to play in, the Wanderers schemed with other teams in the CHA to disband it, and join the NHA instead.
-Needing a french rival team for the english Wanderers, Gardiner and O'Brien met on December 2 to finalize the creation of the original "Canadiens".
+Needing a French rival team for the English Wanderers, Gardiner and O'Brien met on December 2 to finalize the creation of the original "Canadiens."

 So when all is said and tied together, several hazy points are clarified in my esteem.
 Here's why.

 The Canadiens original franchise was mothballed and later reborn as the Tecumsehs in 1912.
 The Tecumsehs have nothing to do with the Maple Leafs.